Joseph E. Davies: Diplomatic career

 On 25 August 1936, President Roosevelt telephoned Davies at the Adirondack retreat and requested he come to Washington.
 When they met, Roosevelt said he had decided he would like Davies to serve as an ambassador, and asked whether Davies had a preference for a particular country.
 The latter replied, "Either to Russia or Germany", since they were "the most dynamic spots in Europe."
 The German post was not open, but the ambassadorship to the Soviet Union had recently become available (William Bullitt resigned in May) and so it was agreed Davies would go to Russia.
-He took the oath of office in November 1936.
+He took the oath of office in November 1936, and Roosevelt signed Davies's ambassadorial commission on November 16, 1936.
 He, Marjorie, and daughter Eleanor sailed for Europe in early January 1937.

 Davies' appointment as the second-ever Ambassador to the Soviet Union was in part based on his skills as a corporate lawyer who had handled international cases, his longtime friendship with FDR since the Woodrow Wilson administration, and his steadfast political loyalty to the President.
 But as an outsider in diplomatic circles, Davies was an unconventional choice for such a politically sensitive job.
 In his memoirs, George F. Kennan recalls the animosity toward Davies that existed in the State Department's Division of Eastern European Affairs: